AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/9MYIeNg.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-If you've done everything correctly this window should appear.
-Your virtual machine should be asking to restart, after this restart Client-1 should be a member of the domain.
+If you've done everything correctly, this window should appear.
+Your virtual machine should prompt you to restart.
+After the restart, Client-1 should be a member of the domain.
 </p>
 <br />